Langona bethae: Description

 The spider is large and hairy.
+Its body is divided into two main parts: a pear-shaped oval cephalothorax and a smaller abdomen that is shaped like a rounded, house-shaped convex pentagon.
 The male has a cephalothorax that is between 2.6 and 2.9 mm in length and 1.9 and 2.1 mm in width.
-The carapace is quite high and pear-shaped.
-It is brown and hairy and is marked with two white streaks on the thorax.
-The black eye field has yellow and fawn coloured hairs.
-The abdomen is dark brown with a stripe down the middle composed of yellow hair that has an irregular and distinctive shape.
-It is between 2.2 and 2.5 mm long and between 1.5 and 1.7 mm wide.
+The spider's carapace, the hard upper part of the cephalothorax, is quite high and covered in brown and grayish hairs.
+It is brown and marked with two white streaks on its thorax.
+The spider has a black eye field that has yellow and fawn coloured hairs.
+There are white and yellow scales around some of its eyes.
+The part of its face known as its clypeus and the underside of its carapace, known as its sternum, are light brown.
+In some specimens, its sternum has a gray tint.
+It has toothless chelicerae, and its remaining mouthparts, including its labium and maxillae, are orange with pale edges.

+The male's abdomen is between 2.2 and 2.5 mm long and between 1.5 and 1.7 mm wide.
+It is dark brown with a stripe down the middle composed of yellow hair that has an irregular and distinctive shape.
+In some of the examples of the species that have been collected, these hairs have been rubbed off, exposing a delicate, smooth, shield-like shell, or scutum.
 The underside is light.
-The clypeus is light brown.
-The chelicerae are toothless and the spinnerets are long.
-The legs are brown-orange and have brown hairs.
-The pedipalps are dark and hairy.
-The tibial apophysis is very thin, long and curved.
-The embolus is hidden in a pocket in the cymbium and is coiled into the tip of the palpal bulb.
+Its spinnerets are long, the rearmost pair being darker than the others.
+Its legs are brown-orange and have brown hairs.
+Its pedipalps are dark and hairy.
+The male's copulatory organs are distinctive.
+Its papal tibia has a very thin, long, and curved spike, or tibial apophysis.
+It lacks the tuft of stiff hair that is typically found on spiders of the genus.
+Instead, there is a tuft of stiff black hair on the outside of its tibial joint.
+It has a embolus that is hidden in a pocket in the cymbium and is coiled into the tip of the palpal bulb.